JAAdrian/MatlabPrintFigure/README.md

 - [x] improve the handling of new properties
 - [ ] improve documentation (comments and help for each function).
 Ongoing effort...
 - [ ] let the PaperUnits be selectable in the profile.
 The convention at the moment is centimeters
+- [ ] enable transparent background for both bitmap and vector graphics [fig. color = 'none' and the eps method]